A Burger That's 'Tops' With Me

 Best Wings' cheeseburger isn't anything other than a basic cheeseburger composed of the usual stuff that most expect.
 Breaking it down, it consists of a ground beef patty, American cheese, lettuce, tomato, ketchup, mustard and mayo (and onions that I left out).
 In other words, the cheeseburger doesn't have anything that can't be found elsewhere.
 However, it's the way that those ingredients are thrown together is what raises Best Wings' cheeseburger above the pack.
 While the slightly charred and "well done" ground beef provides a good base for the burger, the excessive mayonnaise gives it most of its taste.
 There is so much of it in the burger that I initially assumed it was another layer of cheese.
 Even though it is a bit much, the mayo acquits itself well for a decadent cheeseburger that is delicious despite being slightly unhealthy.

 SIDE NOTE: Speaking of health, I was glad that the soda fountain had an option for water.
 Despite having a small amount of Hi-C Punch mixed in, the water was a far better choice than the high sugar sodas that most get in a "combo" order.
-Not to go all "Memphis Que" about it, but I feel consumers should have a viable healthy beverage option.
+Not to go all "Memphis Que" about it, but I feel consumers should have a healthier beverage option.
 Then again, if a person is eating a heavily mayo-laden cheeseburger, he/she might not benefit much from drinking healthy.
 Anyway, I'm grateful for the water provided by Best Wings.

 Given that Best Wings of Memphis is, well, a wings joint, I should have an opinion about its primary product.
 I don't, so I'll defer to other blogs like Best Memphis Burger (which I believe would give Best Wings' cheeseburger three stars) and Memphis Gastro's Blog that have similar views about the restaurant's Buffalo wings.
 For the most part, the prevailing opinion of the wings is they are mushy and sweet that's due to its tomato-based sauce.
 I personally never had wings with a sauce like that, so I'll reserve judgment until I try them myself.